• Skip to primary navigation

 And while lemonade may be the first thing that comes to mind when you think of this tart fruit, there are endless possibilities for cooking with lemons.

-From savory dishes like rosemary chicken to sweet treats like lemon bars, this versatile fruit can add a touch of flavor to any dish.
+From savory dishes like rosemary chicken to sweet treats like lemon bars, this flexible fruit can add a touch of flavor to any dish.

 • Key Characteristics: Lemon zest offers a bright and citrusy flavor with a slightly sweeter taste compared to lime zest.
 It can provide a similar zing to dishes.